 This tutorial actually sports a cardboard collar wound in a white "wool" (English for yarn) and then wrapped in beaded pearl wire.

+Here is an alternative way to make your own collar.
 The first step is to create your round collar out of either cardboard or foam core board.
 Cardboard can come from any large box or foam core board is available in colors from most discount stores or office supply stores.

 You first have to make your round shape.
 You can right click the image below, choose "copy", paste to an photo image program, size it to a full sheet of paper and print off as a pattern.